catheraaine/til/html/optgroup.md

 ## Forms: Option Groups

-HTML forms may be highly common, but I am still learning how to use them.

-Today, I created a `select` list that had dozens of country names for options, all in one long list.
+For my [RISK Legacy App](https://github.com/catheraaine/risk-legacy), I needed to create a `select` item that had dozens of country names for options, all in one long list.
+Here's how that looks:

 ```html
   <select>